-All registrars in public health will be formally assessed at least annually through the ARCP.
-Assessment of your progress is through the review of your portfolio and supervisors’ reports.
+All registrars in public health will be formally assessed at least annually through the Annual Review of Competence Progression (ARCP).
+The Gold Guide has full details on how the ARCP process should be followed.
+This is the key reference on the topic.
+Assessment of educational progress is through the review of the registrar's portfolio and supervisors’ reports.

 Guidance on the process is available for download from this page.

-It is very important that your "Training Record Form" is completed accurately as this information is used to calculate your CCT date, and persuade the GMC/UKPHR/FPH that you have completed the right amount of training in the right locations.
+It is very important that the "Training Record Form" is completed accurately as this information is used to calculate CCT date, and persuade the GMC/UKPHR/FPH that the right amount of training has been completed in the right locations.
 See the FAQ button below for tips on completing the Training Record Form.

-It is surprisingly important that HEE and the programme have accurate details of the exact dates and names of your training locations.
-It is this information that persuades the FPH and GMC/UKPHR that you have spent the right amount of time in the relevant types of location.
+It is extremely important that HEE and the programme have accurate details of the exact dates and names of training locations.
+It is this information that persuades the FPH and GMC/UKPHR that a registrar has spent the right amount of time in the relevant types of location.

-HEE has its own database (Intrepid) which tracks your progress as well and this information comes from your Form R (Part B) and your training record form.
+HEE has its own database (TIS) which tracks registrar progress as well and this information comes from the Form R (Part B) and training record form.

-We need the exact detail to calculate your CCT date and there have been several occasions when this cannot be done with the information you have submitted.
-It is also a pain trying to work out different reported dates and locations and check back with you/Intrepid etc.
+We need the exact detail to calculate an accurate CCT date and there have been several occasions when this cannot be done with the information submitted.
+It is also challenging trying to work out different reported dates and locations in retrospect and check back with individuals/TIS etc.

 1) Using different or the wrong names for the location:-

-The GMC approves certain locations for training (we need to update the GMC from time to time, and an update will be needed following PHEs reorganisation).
-Eg: An attachment to NHS England Area Team is wrong, but an attachment to the PHE Screening Team (which happens to be based at the Area Team) is right.
-See the updated website for details of training locations that are approved.
+The GMC approves certain locations for training (we need to update the GMC from time to time, and updates needed following any re-organisation).
+See the GMC website for details of training locations that are approved https://www.gmc-uk.org/education/standards-guidance-and-curricula/guidance/programme-and-site-approvals or the PHTP approved list of locations:https://heeoe.hee.nhs.uk/public_health/specialty-training-programme/placements-and-training-locations.

 2) Health protection attachments

 There is a curriculum requirement for three months in a health protection location.
-This therefore needs to appear on your record as such.
-However, it does not always happen.
+This therefore needs to appear on each registrar record as such.
+However, it does not always get recorded in this way.

-Eg you may regard yourself as being basically based in a Bedford local authority, but you spend three months with the health protection team:-
+eg if you regard yourself as being basically based in a Bedford local authority, but spend three months with the health protection team:-

-Wrong: You put both the Bedford LA and the HPT on the training record as separate locations, but these are with overlapping time periods making it look as though you are working 100% in two locations at the same time.
-If you are, let me know how you manage it.
+•Wrong: Both Bedford LA and the HPT are listed on the training record as separate locations, but these are with overlapping time periods making it look as though the registrar is working 100% in two locations at the same time.

-Right: Your location record shows you leaving a Bedford LA, moving to the HPT for three months, and then returning to a “new” location in a Bedford LA (even though this is really a continuation of your previous location.)
+•Correct: The location record shows the registrar leaving a Bedford LA, moving to the HPT for three months, and then returning to a “new” location in a Bedford LA (even though this is really a continuation of the previous placement.)

 3) Dates: "No Gaps"

-Unless you really do leave your employment with the NNUH, your location dates need to run continuously with no gaps:-
+Unless registrars really do leave employment with the lead employer, location dates need to run continuously with no gaps:-

-Even if there is a weekend, a Bank Holiday, annual leave or time Out Of Programme between placements, please allocate this to one or another of your placements so that there are no days unallocated.
+•Correct: Leaving location A on Thursday 2nd, have a long weekend including annual leave and record the new placement as starting on Friday 3rd.
+Even if there is a weekend, a Bank Holiday, annual leave or time Out Of Programme between placements, this muist be allocated to one or another of the placements so that there are no days unallocated.

-Maternity leave: although you may take accrued annual leave at the end of your maternity leave, the start date for your return from work is the day after your maternity leave ends.
+Maternity leave: although registrars may take accrued annual leave at the end of maternity leave, the start date for return from work is the day after maternity leave ends.

-These can be complicated especially with three-way splits which start and stop at different dates but make sure that each separate location is recorded accurately.
+These can be complicated especially with three-way splits which start and stop at different dates but it is important to ensure that each separate location is recorded accurately.